wd-David/svelte-component-test-recipes/README.md

 {/if}
 ```

-To test svelte actions, we actually test the function but not the component which use the function.
+To test svelte actions, we test the function but not the component which uses the function.
 Be careful that we need to use `use:action=${/** yourActionFunction *}` in `svelte-htm`'s tagged templates:

 ```ts
 import { render, screen } from '@testing-library/svelte';